sdevs-bws/.github/profile/README.md

  ### Hello, Authorities.

 **Here are the rules you have to follow.
-No one can change the rules except @JanjyTapYT. and @xrqulette.**
+No one can change the rules except @JanjyTapYT.**

 1. Be respectful and don't insult people.
 2. Do not create unnecessary files.